XanaduAI/strawberryfields/doc/code/sf_cli.rst

 Here we show how the interactive wizard can be used to configure each API option.
 Once done, we have a look at the newly created configuration file.

-Example run in a Linux based operating system:
+Example run in a Linux-based operating system:

 .. code-block:: bash